nolar/looptime/README.md

 `start` (`float` or `None`, or a no-argument callable that returns the same) is the initial time of the event loop.

-If it is callable, it is invoked once per event loop to get the value: e.g. `start=time.monotonic` to align with the true time, or `start=lambda: random.random() * 100` to add some unpredictability.
+If it is a callable, it is invoked once per event loop to get the value: e.g. `start=time.monotonic` to align with the true time, or `start=lambda: random.random() * 100` to add some unpredictability.

 `None` is treated the same as `0.0`.

 The default is `0.0`.
+For reusable event loops, the default is to keep the time untouched, which means `0.0` or the explicit value for the first test, but then an ever-increasing value for the 2nd, 3rd, and further tests.

+Note: pytest-asyncio 1.0.0+ introduced event loops with higher scopes, e.g. class-, module-, packages-, session-scoped event loops used in tests.
+Such event loops are reused, so their time continues growing through many tests.
+However, if the test is explicitly configured with the start time, that time is enforced to the event loop when the test function starts — to satisfy the clearly declared intentions — even if the time moves backwards, which goes against the nature of the time itself (monotonically growing).
+This might lead to surprises in time measurements outside of the test, e.g. in fixtures: the code durations can become negative, or the events can happen (falsely) before they are scheduled (loop-clock-wise).
+Be careful.

 ### The end of time